-For one of our investigations into a possible German soldier buried anonymously in the municipality of Deurne, I was carrying out field research on December 8, 2015, together with Cor Slaats and Piet Smits from Liessel.
-During an exploratory phase of the probable burial site, we unexpectedly encountered an explosive at only 15 centimeters deep.
-After carefully exposing the explosive, it quickly became clear that it was an American Mk 2 hand grenade whose safety pin with ring and the ignition lever were missing, but were later found near the location where the hand grenade was found.
+For one of our investigations into a German soldier possibly buried anonymously in the municipality of Deurne, I was conducting field research on disdag 8 December 2015, together with Cor Slaats and Piet Smits from Liessel.
+During an exploratory phase of the suspected grave site, we unexpectedly found an explosive at a depth of only 15 centimetres.
+After carefully exposing the explosive, it soon became clear that it was an American Mk 2 hand grenade, missing the safety pin with ring and the ignition lever, which were also found a little later near the location where the hand grenade was found.
 The hand grenade was covered with sand and the location marked so that, after notification to the appropriate authorities, the exact location could be easily traced.

-Because explosives often lie under the ground for a longer period of time, they can become unstable due to erosion, which is why it is important to always carefully dig, so that you avoid the explosive with the excavator.
-Stop digging immediately when finding ammunition or other dangerous objects and immediately alert the police, who will instruct you further what to do.
+Because explosives are usually buried for a longer period of time, they may have become unstable due to erosion and it is therefore important that you always dig carefully to avoid hitting the explosive with your digging equipment.
+Stop digging immediately if you find ammunition or other dangerous-looking objects and warn the police immediately, who will instruct you on what to do.